Barbie: A Fairy Secret

-Barbie: A Fairy Secret is a 2011 computer-animated fantasy film directed by William Lau and produced by Mattel Entertainment (under the name of Barbie Entertainment) with Rainmaker Entertainment.
-It was first released to DVD on March 15, 2011, and made its television premiere on Nickelodeon on April 17, 2011.
-The nineteenth entry in the Barbie film series, it features the voices of Diana Kaarina who reprised her role as Barbie and Adrian Petriw as Ken.
-The plot has a shared universe with Barbie: A Fashion Fairytale where Barbie must team up with her frenemy Raquelle to save Ken from getting married to a fairy princess and being trapped in a fairy world forever.
+Barbie: A Fairy Secret is a 2011 animated fantasy film directed by William Lau and written by Elise Allen.
+Produced by Rainmaker Entertainment, it is the second film produced by Mattel Entertainment under the sales mark name of Barbie Entertainment.
+It was first released on DVD on March 15, 2011, and made its television premiere on Nickelodeon on April 17, 2011.
+The 19th entry in the Barbie film series, it features the voices of Diana Kaarina, who reprised her role as Barbie, and Adrian Petriw as Ken.
+The plot has a shared universe with Barbie: A Fashion Fairytale, where Barbie must team up with her frenemy Raquelle to save Ken from marrying a fairy princess and being trapped in a fairy world forever.

 Official description

 "Get ready for Barbie A Fairy Secret, an amazing adventure with Barbie where she discovers there are fairies living secretly all around us!
 When Ken is suddenly whisked away by a group of fairies, Barbie's two fashion stylist friends reveal they are actually fairies and that Ken has been taken to a magical secret fairy world not far away!
 Barbie and her rival Raquelle take off with the fairy friends on an action-packed journey to bring him back.
 Along the way they must stick together and learn that the real magic lies not just in the fairy world itself, but in the power of friendship."